carello/prog_lib/README.md

 # prog_lib

-This repo is a starting point for programmability related to ACU and Open NX-OS.
+This repo is a starting point for programmability related to ACI and Open NX-OS.
 Below is an overview and links to tools and resources.
 Also, I've include links to my repos of code examples for NXOS, ACI, Spark and more:

 * Scripts that highlight ACI and Spark:
 <https://github.com/cpuskarz/ahs>